 Our team members have access to this information to help fulfil orders, process refunds and support you.

-We accept payments through Direct Debit, and funds are transfered off-site, so we do not have access to your details.
+We accept payments through Direct Debit, and funds are transferred off-site, so we do not have access to your details.

 Cookies are small pieces of data, stored in text files, that are stored on your computer or other device when websites are loaded in a browser.
 They are widely used to “remember” you and your preferences, either for a single visit (through a “session cookie”) or for multiple repeat visits (using a “persistent cookie”).